hackclub/hackclub/CONDUCT.md

 ## Why have a Code of Conduct?

 Hack Club's community includes people from many different backgrounds.
-The Hack Club contributors are committed to providing a friendly, safe and welcoming environment for all, regardless of age, disability, gender, nationality, race, religion, sexuality, or similar personal characteristic.
+The Hack Club contributors are committed to providing a friendly, safe, and welcoming environment for all, regardless of age, disability, gender, nationality, race, religion, sexuality, or similar personal characteristic.